korewireless/OmniCore-LoadTest-Scripts/README.md

 ﻿# Mqtt-Stresser
-Throughpout Stresser- For Stress Testing publish count
+Throughpout LoadTester- For Stress Testing publish count

-Concurrent Stresser- For Stress Testing No Of Clients connected
+Concurrent Connection LoadTester- For Stress Testing No Of Clients connected